High school ice hockey in Missouri: League Champions

 At the conclusion of the regular season, the teams ranked in the top 12 play a round-robin format playoff leading up to the Challenge Cup championship game.
 The next 16 ranked teams play a similar round-robin format playoff for the Wickenheiser Memorial Cup.
 The remaining teams play in a traditional playoff style format for the Founders Cup.

 Conferences

 Mid America High School Hockey League (MAHSHL)

-The league is made up of teams from Arkansas, Oklahoma, northern, western and central Missouri and teams from eastern and southern Kansas and was established for the 2009–2010 season. the MAHSHL replaces the Kansas City Metro Area High School Hockey League (KCMAHSHL) which ceased operations for 2008–09.
+The league is made up of teams from Arkansas; Oklahoma; northern, western and central Missouri; and teams from eastern and southern Kansas.
+Established for the 2009–2010 season, the MAHSHL replaces the Kansas City Metro Area High School Hockey League (KCMAHSHL) which ceased operations for 2008–09.
 The MAHSHL differs from the Mid-States Club Hockey Association, in that only one team is affiliated with a specific high school.
 The remaining teams are aligned with a group of school districts.
 A student athlete must play for the team aligned with their attending school district.

 The league carries two divisions, a Varsity Division and a Junior Varsity Division.